JoaqSnow/joaqsnowceamls26.github.io/pages/about-my-project.md

 approach: |
  This project aims to develop edge AI applications that enable a robotic arm to autonomously retrieve and pick up a specific LEGO brick from a pile to assist LEGO assembling operations.

-  Tools
+  Tools to be used :
   - Python as the programming language,
   - NumPy and OpenCV to support image processing and computer vision,
-  - use Ultralytics YOLO as object detection models,
+  - Ultralytics YOLO as object detection models,
-  - use NVIDIA Jetson Developer Kits for Edge AI computing,
+  - NVIDIA Jetson Developer Kits for Edge AI computing,
-  - use webcam as the optical imagery sensor,
+  - webcam as the optical imagery sensor,
-  - use ROS2 for robot arm control and simulation, as well as
+  - ROS2 for robot arm control and simulation, as well as
-  - use Trossenrobotics WidowX 250 S robotic arm as prototype testing platform,
+  - Trossenrobotics WidowX 250 S robotic arm as prototype testing platform,
-  - use Mendeley Desktop to manage research, create bibliographies, and insert in-text citations into Word
+  - Mendeley Desktop to manage research, create bibliographies, and insert in-text citations into Word

 outcome: |
-  'What do you expect to produce by the end of the program?
-A working prototype?
-  A research poster?
-A short paper?
-Describe the artifacts and what you hope others will be able to do with them."

 final_report_url: https://example.com/your-report.pdf